 Telomeres: The Cell's Clock

 This is a natural process that protects us from cancer.
 But it is also why the body ages.
-The shorter your telomeres relative to your age, the more accelerated your biological aging.
+The shorter your telomeres are relative to your age, the more accelerated your biological aging.
 Short telomeres are linked to:

 - Increased risk of heart disease